sluukkonen/iiris/README.md

   objects and arbitrary fantasy-land functors.
 TypeScript doesn't have native support for higher-kinded types ([although some people have tried to work around that](https://github.com/gcanti/fp-ts)), so I made an intentional decision to limit the polymorphism of Iiris functions.
-This makes code less general but dramatically improves the TypeScript type inference and makes tree-shaking more effective.
+This makes code less general but dramatically improves the TypeScript experience and makes tree-shaking more effective.
 - No support for placeholders.
 Placeholders add some overhead to each curried function call and make writing TypeScript typings much harder.
 - A bigger focus on performance.